Portuguese BBQ Peri Peri Chicken (or Homemade Nando’s Recipe) cooked TWO WAYS! On the barbecue OR in the oven! THE CHOICE IS YOURS!

 - Heat 2 tablespoons of oil in an oven proof pan or well seasoned skillet over medium heat.
 When pan is hot, place the chicken, breast-side down into the pan, and sear for a good 5-6 minutes, until the skin becomes golden browned.
 Flip and sear on the other side for a further 5 minutes.

 - Add 2 more tablespoons of vegetable oil to the remaining marinade, and pour half of it over the chicken.
 Use a basting brush to coat evenly.

-- Place the chicken in the preheated oven, and cook for 55-60 minutes, or until cooked right through to the centre and juices run clear.
+- Place the chicken in the preheated oven, and cook for 20 minutes.
+Reduce heat down to 400°F (200°C) and roast for a further 35-40 minutes, or until cooked right through to the centre and juices run clear.